 Donorinfo is an independent public utility foundation offering objective and transparent information to any person willing to support a philanthropic organization providing help to the people in need.

 Donorinfo supports the de Duve Institute.
+Click on the logo below to see our page.

 The mission of Donorinfo